guywiz/PyTulip/Import/ImportTwoMode/README.md

 # Two mode import

-Imports a graph from a csv file.
+Imports a two mode network (bipartite graph) from a csv file.

 *   Entities are listed in row and column headers.
 *   Entries can be separated by semi-colon (default), comma, etc.